oliviabrz/oliviabrz/README.md

     - This is all made possible by the DOM
     - TypeScript performs CRUD operations to the DOM which makes the application perform faster
 - Components
     - The main building block for Angular applications
+    - Allows for organizing an application by seperating concerns
+        - In our NBA app, our components are players, teams, games and game stats
     - Each component consists of:
         - An HTML template that declares what renders on the page
         - A Typescript class that defines behavior